A Hyperbolic Inverse Problem for lower order terms on a closed manifold with disjoint data: Introduction and Statement of Results

 We study an inverse problem for a hyperbolic Cauchy problem on a closed Riemannian manifold.
 In particular, under two geometric assumptions, we establish a global unique recovery of time-independent lower order terms appearing in the symmetric first order perturbation of the wave equation by sending and measuring waves in disjoint open sets of an \textit{a priori} known closed Riemannian manifold.
 The data is formalized by a local source-to-solution map.
 This geometric inverse problem is motivated by seismic exploration, which uses controlled sound waves to image and map the Earth's subsurface, revealing layers of rock and helping to locate potential deposits of oil and gas, as well as to understand groundwater, geological structures, and earthquake risks.

-Our proof strategy is built on an adaptation of the celebrated Boundary Control method (BC method), first introduced by Belishev and Kurylev in \cite{belishev_russian, belishev1992reconstruction}, to the case of a closed manifold and the source-to-solution map \cite{source-to-solution,saksala2025inverse}.
+Our proof strategy is built on the celebrated Boundary Control method (BC method), that was put forward by Belishev \cite{belishev_russian, belishev1990wave} and was further developed by its author and others \cite{avdonin1992boundary, belishev1989application, belishev1987nonstationary, belishev1989inverse} by combining finite-speed arguments with control theory to solve inverse problems for the wave equation in Euclidean domains.
+A turning point in the study of inverse problems for wave equation happened in 1995 when Tataru proved a Holmgren-type uniqueness theorem for wave equations with nonanalytic coefficients \cite{tataru1995unique, tataru1999unique}.
+This and the earlier results on the boundary control method by Belishev and Kurylev in \cite{belishev1992reconstruction} solved the inverse problem for the wave equation on a Riemannian manifold with complete boundary data.
+In the current paper we rely on an adaptation of the BC-method for the case of a closed manifold and the source-to-solution map that first appeared in \cite{source-to-solution}.

 We assume that the set where we capture the waves satisfies a geometric control condition and a certain local symmetry condition for the distance functions.
 Indeed, we attack this inverse problem with an approximate controllability argument, which is based on Tataru's unique continuation principle given in \cite{tataru1995unique}, from the set where we send the waves, and an application of exact controllability of the hyperbolic Cauchy problem from the set where we capture the waves.
 The former tool is applicable whenever the measurement time is long enough, whereas the latter is applicable in our case due to the geometric assumptions.
 The inverse problem considered in this paper is more difficult than the one solved in \cite{saksala2025inverse}, where the waves are sent and received in the same set, in which case we have full control on the norms of the waves.
 However, this control is lost in the current paper, which concerns disjoint source and receiver sets.
 To medicate this issue, we need to impose the aforementioned geometric assumptions.

 In addition to the previously mentioned geometric assumptions, which are independent of the lower order terms that we aim to determine, we require that the spatial part of the hyperbolic operator is given by the magnetic Schr\"odinger operator.
 The imposed symmetry on the PDE is crucial when we prove Blagoveščenskii's identity, which allows us to calculate the $L^2$-inner products of any two waves that are sent from the source and receiver sets, respectively.
 Therefore, the limitations of the current work lie in (1) geometric requirements for the receiver set, (2) time-independence of lower order terms (the unique continuation principle for hyperbolic equations is known to fail if coefficients are time-dependent \cite{Alinhac, Alinhac_Baoendi}), and (3) the specific structure of the partial differential operator.
 The relaxation of any of these three conditions will merit a paper of its own, and is therefore left outside the scope of this work.